ferminejc/calendar-app/README.md

 3. Once logged in, you can:
     - View all appointments.
-    - Add new appointments by filling out the form and clicking "Add Appointment".
+    - Add new appointments by navigating to the add page and filling out the form.
-    - Update the status of an appointment by clicking "Mark as Completed" or "Mark as Pending".
+    - Update an appointment by clicking the "Edit" button on an appointment and updating the details.
-    - Delete an appointment by clicking "Delete" and confirming the action.
+    - Delete an appointment by clicking the "Delete" button and confirming the action.
     - Filter appointments by status using the dropdown menu.
     - Search appointments by name using the search input.
     - Sort appointments by date using the sort dropdown.